DMAA, or 1,3-dimethylamylamine, is a synthetic stimulant that has been a popular ingredient in pre-workout supplements and weight loss pills.

 This article will explore the science behind DMAA, its effects, and why it might appear in drug tests.

-This has led to questions about whether DMAA can cause a positive result on a drug test.
+Yes, DMAA can potentially cause a positive result on a drug test.

 DMAA is structurally similar to amphetamines but lacks the characteristic ring structure.